 The piece, titled “CannonDesign produces an eye-catching office Los Angeles office for Showtime,” tells the story of the cable brand’s dynamic new 50,000 sf, two-story workplace that opened earlier this year.
 It offers stunning views of the Hollywood Hills and is equipped with interactive meeting areas, a central social hub cafe, new workspaces for employees with cutting-edge technology, and a state-of-the-art screening room.
 The space fosters creative breakthroughs and helps Showtime recruit and retain top talent in their industry.

-Robert Benson, design principal for the Showtime project, is quoted extensively in the piece.
 The full article can be read online, below are key excerpts:

 On reflecting Showtime history and culture in the design

 As for expressing Showtime’s own history, our design team took cues from the company’s award-winning dramas.
 “Perception versus reality” became the governing design concept, which plays out from the start.
 Stepping out of the elevator, visitors encounter…themselves.
 That’s thanks to the opposite wall of reflective glass, back-painted gold.

 From here, you have two choices.
 Turn left, toward the light, and you arrive in the reception area.
 Showtime’s white logo of capital letters angles out from a white wall, imparting a subtle all-business attitude, while the curves of a serpentine sectional read comfy-chic.
 Employees, however, might bypass reception, instead turning right toward a dark, undulating volume.
 A few more steps reveal this enigma to be the exterior of the screening room, wrapped in a wall covering reminiscent of shou sugi ban, the Japanese charred-wood treatment.